 Spiced potato in rice and lentil crepes, or masala dosa, are one of life’s great joys.
-They are a south Indian specialty and a most popular street vendor snack.
+They are a south Indian specialty and one of the most popular street vendor snack.
 They also make a great first course for a meal.

 Masala dosa are listed at number four on the Huffington Post’s “Ten Foods to Try Before You Die“.
 And with good reason, I suggest.

 This is a common afternoon snack.
 It is available from street vendors and is also made in the home.
-It is a quite easy recipe, but there is an overnight process required to make the batter.
-Technique is important, too.
+It is an easy recipe, but there is an overnight process required to make the batter.
+The technique is important, too.
 This is discussed in our dosa recipe.

 When making this dish, I usually make the spiced potato mix first then keep it warm whilst I make the dosa.
 As the dosa finish, spoon the potato mix in, fold and serve immediately with your favourite chutney.

 Keep this spiced potato mix in mind.
 This “smashed potato with spices” is going to reappear in this book.
-Variations of this are a dish on its own, samosas and potato bhaji.
-This is a very common part in a lot of south Indian cooking.
+Variations include a dish on its own, samosas and potato bhaji.
+This mix is very common in a lot of south Indian cooking.

 for the filling